Preventing Human-Start Fires This Summer

 The month of August is jokingly referred to as “Dirty August” by firefighters since that is when the bulk of fire activity generally occurs during July and August, and even though Mother Nature certainly plays her part with naturally occurring fires, the amount of human-caused fires has dramatically increased from past years.

-To date there have been 367 human caused fires on private land since January 2016; the 10-year average is 364 (Source: Oregon Department of Forestry).
-The impact of human-started fires is even more notable when compared to the meager 47 lightning-started fires this year.
+To date there have been 502 human-caused fires in Oregon since the beginning of the year; the 10-year average is 364 (Source: Oregon Department of Forestry).
+The impact of human-started fires is even more notable when compared to the meager 146 lightning-started fires this year.

 Our local fire agencies have declared that we are now in extreme fire conditions.
 Being prepared for fire season with defensible space around your home and creating a clear evacuation plan is vitally important for Central Oregon residents, but before there’s smoke on the horizon, we need to remain vigilant at preventing human-start fires.

 Residents and visitors can prevent human-start fires by abiding by all regulated use closures during fire season on both public and private lands.
 These regulated use closures can include:

 - Check local restrictions before starting a campfire to be certain campfires are allowed. https://www.fs.usda.gov/detail/deschutes/home/?cid=stelprdb5297376